SakuraChaojun/PSYO3505/_sources/intro.md

 Welcome
 ============================

 I have learned two essential parts of this course.
 One is the data processing methods, and the other is data visualization.
-I love data visualization, and I've learned a lot about data visualization techniques from here.
 The data processing focus on biomedical image and EEG analysis.
 Although it is not very in-depth, it gives me good inspiration.
+As for data visualization, I learned to use Matplotlib, Seaborn and bokeh to represent data

 In this portfolio, I try to integrate the work from assignments, projects and demos.
 However, since many things can't be done by myself, I will refer to background knowledge or team members' code to make sure that I can show my work.
 I want to express my gratitude here.
 I have added comments if these codes (words) were not my work.